General Physical Examination Checklist

 What is a general physical exam?

-The general physical exam thoroughly evaluates various body systems, including cardiovascular, respiratory, gastrointestinal, musculoskeletal, and neurological systems.
+During a general physical exam, a patient's primary care provider thoroughly evaluates cardiovascular, respiratory, gastrointestinal, musculoskeletal, and neurological body systems.
 It involves a detailed examination of the head, eyes, ears, nose, and throat and an assessment of the skin, lymph nodes, and vital signs such as blood pressure, heart rate, and respiratory rate.
-Blood tests are also often conducted to complete the exam.

-In addition to the physical examination, the healthcare provider may inquire about the patient’s medical history, including past illnesses, surgeries, medications, and family medical history.
-It is important to know how does family history affect health risks to create a comprehensive picture of the individual’s health and aids in identifying risk factors for specific conditions.
+In addition to the physical exam, the healthcare provider may inquire about the patient's medical history, including past illnesses, surgeries, medications, and family medical history.
+It is important to record family history and potential risk factors to create a comprehensive picture of the individual's health.

 General Physical Examination Checklist Template